fuuko08/Ch10-Team-Profile-Generator/Team Profile Generator.md

 Please follow the instruction to install the app

-Run the app by using the command "node index", then you will be prompted with questions about your team member.
-A html file will be built  based on your answers
+Run the app by using the command "node index", then you will be prompted with questions about your team members.
+An html file will be built based on your answers

+Checkout this video for detail instruction: https://youtu.be/Ql35YbBiPGc

 <a name="usage"/>

 ## Usage

-nodejs, html,
+nodejs, html, javascript

 <a name="license"/>